 Monthly Treatment Program

 While each client’s treatment plan varies, participants generally engage in five individual therapeutic contacts per week, plus psychiatry.
-Treatment plans consist of a tailored combination of psychiatry, individual and/or family psychotherapy, recovery coaching, employment/career/educational exploration, therapeutic wilderness experiences, intuitive astrology, acupuncture, herbal medicine and more.
+Treatment plans consist of a tailored combination of psychiatry; functional medicine; individual and/or family psychotherapy; qEEG and neurofeedback; coaching (recovery/employment/career/educational exploration); therapeutic wilderness experiences; intuitive astrology, acupuncture; herbal medicine and more.
 Our team collaborates daily and holds weekly treatment team meetings, allowing us to offer our clients the highest quality care.
 Most clients are with us for a minimum of 3-6 months.

 Step-Down Treatment Program

 Similar to the full program, we offer a step-down option for clients who meet their initial goals.
 This is available to program clients who have spent a minimum of three months in our full program.

 At Widening Circles, we offer ketamine-assisted psychotherapy as part of our comprehensive approach to wellness.
 We have found that this unique type of treatment is most effective when paired with other forms of therapy that complement and deepen the work.
 KAP is a unique therapeutic method used to address a variety of mental health conditions, including treatment refractory depression and post-traumatic stress.
 It involves the use of the psychoactive substance ketamine to enhance and deepen the therapeutic process, and the use of psychotherapy and other integrative forms of treatment to amplify and prolong the curative effects of ketamine.
 Our KAP program has its own assessment and treatment options.

 Read more about our KAP Program assessment and treatment options.